+Project Leader

-Project Leader Ember Skye Kane-Lee, Research Manager
+Ember Skye Kane-Lee, Research Manager

+Project Staff

-Project Staff Kazmiera Breest, Research Analyst II Lily Harris, Senior Research Analyst Research Assistants Allison Lucas Maxwell Williams
+Kazmiera Breest, Research Analyst II Lily Harris, Senior Research Analyst

+Research Assistants

+Allison Lucas Maxwell Williams

+Unit Director

-Unit Director Mark Melnik, Director of Economic & Public Policy Research
+Mark Melnik, Director of Economic & Public Policy Research

 Established in 1971, the UMass Donahue Institute is a public service, research, and economic development arm of the University of Massachusetts.
-Our mission is to foster healthy communities and support economies that alleviate poverty and promote opportunity.
+Our mission is to advance equity and social justice, foster healthy communities, and support inclusive economies that alleviate poverty and promote opportunity.
 In collaboration with partner organizations and clients, we carry out our mission through research, education and training, capacity building, and direct services to strengthen our collective impact.
-For more information: www.donahue.umass.edu.
+We serve clients in the public, non-profit, and private sectors in the Commonwealth and throughout the nation and the world.
+For more information, www.donahue.umass.edu.

 The Institute's Economic & Public Policy Research (EPPR) group provides clients in Massachusetts, New England, and beyond with impartial analyses on economic and other policy matters.
-EPPR is at the front lines of action-oriented public policy research examining the social determinants of health and work, as well as broad issues of economic opportunity, community vitality, inequality, and upward mobility.
+EPPR is at the front lines of action-oriented public policy research examining the social determinants of health and work, as well as broad issues of inequality, equity, community vitality, economic opportunity, and upward mobility.
 Featuring mixed methods research approaches including economic modeling, population projections, geospatial analysis, surveys, interviews, focus groups, and secondary data analysis, EPPR helps clients make informed decisions about strategic policy, planning, and investment priorities.
 Since 2003, EPPR has been the officially designated State Data Center for Massachusetts and serves as the state's liaison to the Population Division of the U.S. Census Bureau.
 Additionally, EPPR produces MassBenchmarks, an economic journal that presents timely information on the performance and strategic direction of the Massachusetts economy.